UFOria: Home media

-Due to its extensive soundtrack of country songs, including hits from Waylon Jennings, the film did not reach VHS until 1987, with some of its music rescored, and it has not yet been released on DVD or Blu-Ray due to the expense of licensing its song score.
-The film's credits advertised a soundtrack album would be available on Elektra Records, but that album was never released.
+Due to licensing complications surrounding the film's extensive use of country songs, including hits from Waylon Jennings, the film did not reach VHS until 1987, with some of its music rescored, and was subsequently unavailable on DVD or Blu-ray.
+After many years of scarce availability, Kino Lorber reissued the film in a new 4K remaster on Blu-ray and Ultra HD Blu-ray on April 14, 2026.

-The film also aired on cable television in 1986.

 Reception

 The film received mostly positive reviews.
 Roger Ebert gave the film a 4 star review, calling the film a "great and goofy comedy", concluding with "Like Repo Man, Turtle Diary and Hannah and Her Sisters, it is willing to go for originality in a world that prizes the entertainment assembly line."

 Vincent Canby of The New York Times wrote that the film has a "raffish tone" and is "exuberantly nutty"; he also praised the casting.
 Kevin Thomas, writing for the Los Angeles Times concluded his review with, "Williams manages to be adorable and never seems all-out crazy; like Ward, you do believe in her, whether or not you believe in UFOs."

-The Creature Features movie guide gave the movie 3 out of 5 stars, finding the film eccentric but entertaining, stating the movie was a compelling character study with a surprise ending.
+The KTVU Creature Features host John Stanley's movie guide gave the movie 3 out of 5 stars, finding the film eccentric but entertaining, stating the movie was a compelling character study with a surprise ending.